mtxrii/Chain-API/README.md

 # Chain API
-A simple blockchain utility to permanently archive records of any type.
-Also allows for easy visualization of all the data.
+A simple blockchain utility to permanently archive and visualize records of any type.

 ```
 ==================================================